Welding Electrode Manufacturing

 Welding Electrode Manufacturing Formula

-3-1) Wire : The exact specifications of the wire required include chemical analysis and the maximum, minimum, typical values of each element of the wire are shown in spec sheet.
+3-1) Wire : The exact specifications of the wire include the chemical analysis, with the maximum, minimum, and typical values of each element shown in the specification sheet.
+The mechanical properties of the coiled wire, with a diameter of 5.5 mm or 6.5 mm, are also mentioned in this specification sheet.

 Coiled Wire for Manufacturing of Welding Electrode